tobinvanpelt/dotfiles/bundle/semicolon/Readme.md

 - change name of breakpoint buffer
 - highlight breakpoints in file
 - travel to breakpoint when navigating up down in breakppoint window
-- possibly split breakpoint windows for preview purposes
+- possibly split breakpoint windows for a preview
 - put the name of the next line to be executed in the breakpoint list

 - when running tests comment out all breakpoints
 - when deleting a breakpoint - preserve the yank buffer
-- color pass, fail, and error results while nosetest runs

 - debug just a specific test from the quickfix window
-- expand the project to be defines as location of a .semicolon folder
+- expand the concept of a project

 - configure with python/ipyton or pdb/ipdb